Melito of Sardis: Apology to Marcus Aurelius

-During the controversy in Laodicea over the observance of Easter, Melito presented an Apology for Christianity to Marcus Aurelius, according to Eusebius, in his Chronicon, during the years 169–170 AD.
-A Syriac translation of this apology was rediscovered and placed in a British museum where it was translated into English by Cureton.
+During the controversy in Laodicea over the observance of Easter, Melito presented an Apology for Christianity to Marcus Aurelius, according to Eusebius, in his Chronicon, during 169–170 AD.
+A Syriac translation of this apology was rediscovered and placed in a British museum where it was translated into English by William Cureton.
 In this apology, Melito describes Christianity as a philosophy that had originated among the barbarians, but had attained to a flourishing status under the Roman Empire.
 Melito asks the emperor to rethink the accusations against the Christians and to renounce the edict against them.
 Melito argues that Christianity had in no way weakened the empire which continued to grow despite the presence of Christianity.
 Complaining about how the godly are being persecuted and harassed by new decrees, Christians are openly robbed and plundered by those who are taking advantage of the said ordinances.
 The suffering of Christians at the time in regard to these decrees was mostly of property and taxations while not as much physical suffering.
 Certainly Christians were persecuted physically as well but in terms of the decrees they were openly robbed and considered to be incestuous and take part in ritualistic acts such as eating children.
 Melito aimed to dispel the suffering of the Christian people and to change the Greek opinion of them.
 Demonstrating how Christian thought first flourished among the Gentiles, and how it has benefited the empire, Melito tried to convince the emperor to rethink his current policies since Christianity only brought greatness and success to Rome.
 Reminding the emperor of the virtuous conduct of Hadrian, Melito called for an end to all violence toward the growing Christian communities within the empire.